Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

-Here, we exploit the unprecedented imaging and spectroscopic data provided by the JWST FRESCO NIRCam/grism survey\cite{Oesch2023}.
-Unlike slit spectroscopy, which can only target pre-selected sources, grism spectroscopy can effectively provide a complete sample of emission line galaxies, with the FRESCO survey reaching down to $\sim2\times10^{-18}{\rm erg s}^{-1}{\rm cm}^{-2}$ ($5\sigma$ depth) over a continuous region of $2\times62$ arcmin$^{2}$ in the GOODS-South and North fields\cite{Giavalisco2004}.
-This unique advantage of grism spectroscopy can help to explore missed galaxy populations, e.g., optically dark galaxies.
+Our sample was obtained by exploiting the imaging and spectroscopic data provided by the JWST FRESCO NIRCam/grism survey\cite{Oesch2023}.
+Unlike slit spectroscopy, which can only target pre-selected sources, grism spectroscopy can effectively provide a complete sample of emission line galaxies, with the FRESCO survey reaching down to $\sim2\times10^{-18}{\rm erg s}^{-1}{\rm cm}^{-2}$ ($5\sigma$ depth) over a contiguous region of $2\times62$ arcmin$^{2}$ in the GOODS-South and North fields\cite{Giavalisco2004}.
+Our analysis focuses on all emission line galaxies at spectroscopic redshifts $z_{\rm spec}=5-9$, and includes a detailed study of a subsample of 36 galaxies selected by their red color (F182M $-$ F444W $>$ 1.5 mag; at least one emission line $>8\sigma$; Methods; Extended Data Fig.~\ref{Extended_color_mag}) suggestive of high dust attenuation (typically $A_{\rm V}>1$ mag), hereafter called dusty star-forming galaxies (DSFGs).
+These dust-obscured galaxies are critical for understanding potential biases in previous studies that may have overlooked such optically invisible yet massive systems\cite{Wang2019, Fudamoto2021, Xiao2023, Barrufet2023, Pérez-González2023b}.
 With the deep 4-5$\mu$m grism spectra in the F444W filter, we probe H${\alpha}$+[NII] emission lines at $z=4.86-6.69$ and [OIII]$\lambda\lambda4960,5008$+H${\beta}$ at $z=6.69-9.08$.
-The FRESCO survey also provides high-resolution NIRCam images (F182M, F210M, and F444W; typical 5$\sigma$ depth of $\sim$28.2 mag), that complement ancillary data from both HST\cite{Whitaker2019} and now also JWST/JADES\cite{Rieke2023}.
+Additionally, the FRESCO survey provides high-resolution NIRCam images (F182M, F210M, and F444W; typical 5$\sigma$ depth of $\sim$28.2 mag), that complement ancillary data from both HST\cite{Whitaker2019} and now also JWST/JADES\cite{Rieke2023}.